-The tip-of-the-tongue phenomenon or lethologica is when you know a word, but cannot think of it.
+The tip-of-the-tongue phenomenon or lethologica in psychology is when you know a word, but cannot think of it.

-Technically, the tip-of-the-tongue phenomenon is a temporary inability to retrieve an item from memory.
+Technically, the tip-of-the-tongue phenomenon in psychology is a temporary inability to retrieve an item from memory.

 The infuriating internal monologue during the tip-of-the-tongue phenomenon goes something like this:

 “What’s the name of that guy who was in that film with…you know the one…he’s…no, no it’s not Denzel Washington, the other guy.